YuukanOO/seelf/DOCUMENTATION.md

 In below examples, we use the traefik deployed by seelf to expose seelf itself but you can also set up the reverse proxy yourself.
 That's why there's traefik labels configuring how seelf itself will be made available.

+The recommended way to deploy seelf is by using [Docker Compose](#with-docker-compose) since it makes the update process much more easier.

 ### With Docker

 Don't forget to sets the [appropriate environment variables](#configuration) according to your needs.